hksinha11/search/README.md

 # search
 search api for movies

-Added the postman collection for api requests.
+Added the postman collection json for api requests.